Parallel and Distributed Hybrid Beamforming for Multicell Millimeter Wave MIMO Full Duplex: Parallel and Distributed Implementation

-For P$\&$D-HYBF, different computational processors have different computational burden and therefore we consider comparing its worst-case complexity.
+For P$\&$D-HYBF, different computational processors have different computational burdens.
+Therefore we consider comparing its worst-case complexity in each cell, denoted as $\mathcal{C}_{P\&D}^{DL}$ and $\mathcal{C}_{P\&D}^{UL}$ for DL and UL, respectively.
 Namely, let $Z_{DL}$ and $Z_{UL}$ denote the number of processors dedicated for DL and UL by each FD BS, respectively.
-It is necessary to distinguish two case: 1) $Z_{DL} =D$, $Z_{UL}=U$, and 2) $Z_{DL} < D$, $Z_{UL} < U, \forall b$.
-The first case considers fully parallel implementation with the number of processors equal to the number of users.
-For such a case, the worst-case complexity in UL and DL is given for the processors which makes one update of the digital beamformer in UL and the analog combiner, and one update of the digital beamformer in DL and the analog beamformer, respectively, in each cell.
-Let $\mathcal{C}_{P\&D}^{DL}$ and $\mathcal{C}_{P\&D}^{UL}$ denote the worst-case complexity in DL and UL for P$\&$D-HYBF, respectively.
+It is necessary to distinguish two cases: 1) $Z_{DL} =D$, $Z_{UL}=U$, and 2) $Z_{DL} < D$, $Z_{UL} < U, \forall b$.
+The first case considers fully parallel implementation with the number of processors equals to the number of users.
+For such a case, the worst-case complexity in UL and DL is given for the processors which make one update of the digital beamformer in UL and the analog combiner, and one update of the digital beamformer in DL and the analog beamformer, respectively, in each cell.
 For the fully parallel implementation (case 1), the complexity results to be

 The second case considers that the number of processors dedicated is less than the number of users.
 In such a case, each processor may have to update $K$ and $N$ digital beamformers in DL and UL, respectively, before updating the analog part.
 In such a case, the worst-case complexity in DL and UL is given for the processors which update $K$ digital beamformers and the analog beamformer, and $N$ digital beamformers and the analog combiner, respectively, in each cell.
-In such a case, the worst case complexity in UL and DL for P$\&$D-HYBF result to be
+In such a case, the worst-case complexity in UL and DL for P$\&$D-HYBF is

-We can see that the worst-case complexity of P$\&$D-HYBF is significantly less compared to C-HYBF, scaling only linearly as a function of network size $B$ and density, i.e., $D$ and $U$.
-On the other hand, C-HYBF not only requires significant computational complexity, but it also scales quadratically with the network size and density.
-Note that C-HYBF requires significant additional overhead to transfer full CSI to the CN, which is ignored in the computational analysis but makes C-HYBF even more undesirable.
-Finally, we also remark that higher computational complexity leads to higher power consumption at the CN for processing \cite{schneider2012could}.
-P$\&$D-HYBF can enable the deployment of low-cost multi-processor FD BSs, and processors will require minimal power consumption for optimization.
+It is noteworthy that the worst-case complexity of P$\&$D-HYBF is significantly lower than that of C-HYBF.
+It scales linearly with the network size ($B$) and density ($D$ and $U$), while C-HYBF has a quadratic scaling.